-5.7 Gas Furnace Efficiency in New Construction
+5.7.
+Gas Furnace Efficiency in New Construction

 This subsection includes the efficiency shares and average efficiency ratings of gas furnaces installed in California's new construction sector.
 Presented below are the results from the on-site survey analysis, the CF-6R data analysis, and the combined analysis.
-Due to the termination of on-site surveys, that portion of the analysis has not been updated since the previously published HVAC report.
+Due to a temporary gap in the collection of on-site surveys, that portion of the analysis has not been updated since the 2000 New Construction report.
 However, wherever possible, all other information has been updated through the end of 2001.
+The 2002 data will be updated in the 2003 HVAC report.
 See Subsection 2.3 for an explanation of the differences between the on-site survey data and the CF-6R data.